40 Scholarships for Hispanic Americans or Latinos to Fund College (2021)

 Provider: Hispanic Scholarship Fund

 Requirements: (a) Must be of Hispanic heritage, (b) Minimum of 3.0 GPA on a 4.0 scale (or equivalent) for high school students, Minimum of 2.5 GPA on a 4.0 scale (or equivalent) for undergraduate and graduate students, (c) Plan to enroll full-time in an accredited, not-for-profit, four-year university, or graduate school, in the US, for the 2020-2021 academic year US Citizen, (d) Permanent Legal Resident, DACA or Eligible Non-Citizen (as defined by FAFSA).
-Please visit the scholarship website for more information.

 The HSF Scholarship provides funding college opportunities for students of Hispanic heritage.
 These are merit-based scholarships, ranging from $500 to $5,000, with an emphasis on STEM majors.